 The average ecommerce sales conversion rate is around 2% to 3%.

 Since sales conversion rate is such an important metric, any incremental lift can make a dramatic difference in overall sales.
-In order to optimize each part of the shopping process, organizations can filter conversion rates by specific traffic sources or purchase paths to see where they are doing well and where they need to improve.
-For example, you might track conversion rates on traffic from different Facebook advertisements to see what campaigns are performing well.
-You might monitor the conversion rate for a certain category of products to see if they’re worth spending extra marketing resources to drive more category page traffic.
-Learn more about other sales metrics by reading our post on sales KPIs and metrics.
+To optimize each part of the shopping process, organizations can filter conversion rates by specific traffic sources or purchase paths to see which are strong and which need improvement.
+For example, conversion rates on traffic from different Facebook advertisements can highlight which campaigns are performing well.
+In this case, further monitoring of conversion rates for a certain category of products may reveal if they’re worth spending extra marketing resources to drive more category page traffic.
+(Learn more about other sales KPIs and metrics.)

 Website Traffic

-Website traffic measures the number of visits to your website and their quality.
-You can measure traffic by total visits or total page views, and many companies pay close attention to how long the average visitor spends on the site.
+Website traffic measures the number of visits to a website, as well as visitor quality.
+Traffic is measured by total visits or total page views, and many companies pay close attention to how long the average visitor spends on the site.
 Website traffic comes from both paid (search and social advertising, retargeting, affiliate marketing) and free (organic search, social media, direct word of mouth, referral) sources.
 Businesses must invest time and effort into creating engaging content marketing and running cost-effective advertising to drive more website traffic.

 Cost Per Acquisition (CPA)

-Use this metric to determine the cost of acquiring a customer from a specific marketing campaign or the cost of encouraging a non-paying user to take a certain action like submitting their contact information.
+Use this metric to determine the cost of acquiring a customer from a specific marketing campaign or the cost of encouraging a nonpaying user to take a certain action, such as submitting their contact information.

 Cost per acquisition = Total spent on campaign to acquire new customers or users / New customers or users acquired

-The metric can help you optimize campaigns for attracting new customers and identify your most and least effective marketing efforts when compared against the customer lifetime value (CLV) — as long as it's cheaper to acquire customers than what they're worth long-term, keep the traffic flowing.
-The best way to determine if your cost per acquisition is on par is by comparing it to your customer lifetime value.
-Your goal is to keep a profitable ratio, while reaching as wide an audience as possible.
+CPA can optimize campaigns for attracting new customers and identify the most/least effective marketing efforts when compared against the customer lifetime value (CLV)—as long as it’s cheaper to acquire customers than what they’re worth long-term, keep the traffic flowing.
+The best way to determine whether CPA meets the necessary threshold is by comparing it to CLV.
+The goal is to keep a profitable ratio, while reaching as wide an audience as possible.

-This number is the total overall cost to acquire a new customer.
-The metric includes things like producing, storing and shipping products that a customer might purchase.
-You should aim for your customer lifetime value to be three times the customer acquisition cost (3:1 ratio) to keep profitable customers.
+This metric is the total overall cost to acquire a new customer.
+CAC includes factors such as producing, storing, and shipping products.
+Ideal CLV targets should be three times the customer acquisition cost (3:1 ratio) to keep profitable customers.

 Customer acquisition cost = Total marketing and sales expenses / Number of customers acquired

-Customer acquisition cost is an essential metric for online retail because it tells businesses whether they’re operating profitably and earning more from new customers than they’re spending to acquire them.
-It is also one of the most important business-to-business (B2B) ecommerce metrics because it also considers associated selling costs (sales rep overhead and commissions) beyond the lead acquisition spend.
-Learn how the right platform can help B2B ecommerce companies succeed.
+CAC is an essential metric for online retail because it tells businesses whether they’re operating profitably and earning more from new customers than they’re spending to acquire them.
+CAC also provides important insight into associated selling costs (sales rep overhead and commissions) beyond the lead acquisition spend.
+(Learn how the right platform can help B2B ecommerce companies succeed.)

 Average Order Value (AOV)

-Your company’s average order value is the amount an average customer spends in a single transaction.
+A company’s AOV is the amount an average customer spends in a single transaction.

 Average order value = Dollar value of all sales / Number of customer purchases

-Companies typically target a higher average order value, but this number could vary greatly depending on what a business sells and how many items clients usually buy (think about a $40 order of household cleaning products versus a $2,000 furniture set, for example).
-Organizations can increase the average order value by selling accessory items for purchases at a discount or recommending associated items.
-Loyalty programs and offering free shipping on orders above a certain dollar value also helps.
+Companies typically target a higher AOV, but this number could vary greatly depending on what a business sells and how many items clients usually buy (think about a $40 order of household cleaning products versus a $2,000 furniture set, for example).
+Organizations can increase the AOV by selling accessory items for purchases at a discount or recommending associated items.
+Loyalty programs and offering free shipping on orders above a certain dollar value also help.

 Revenue by Channel

-Revenue by channel tells your company which advertising or communication channels are bringing in the most revenue.
+Revenue by channel quantifies which advertising or communication channels are bringing in the most revenue.

 Micro to Macro Conversion Rates

-Micro conversions are smaller actions a customer might take that lead to a larger goal, like a sale.
+Micro conversions are smaller actions a customer might take that lead to a larger goal, such as a sale.
 A micro conversion could be the number of visitors who click to see more product details or download a white paper.
-Those micro conversions can lead to macro conversions, i.e. purchasing your product or service.
+Those micro conversions can lead to macro conversions, such as purchasing a product or service.

 An example of a micro conversion formula might be: